Evangelista Torricelli: Career

 In 1632, shortly after the publication of Galileo's Dialogue Concerning the Two Chief World Systems, Torricelli wrote to Galileo of reading it "with the delight ... of one who, having already practiced all of geometry most diligently ... and having studied Ptolemy and seen almost everything of Tycho Brahe, Kepler and Longomontanus, finally, forced by the many congruences, came to adhere to Copernicus, and was a Galileian in profession and sect".
 (The Vatican condemned Galileo in June 1633, and this was the only known occasion on which Torricelli openly declared himself to hold the Copernican view.)

 Aside from several letters, little is known of Torricelli's activities in the years between 1632 and 1641, when Castelli sent Torricelli's monograph of the path of projectiles to Galileo, then under house arrest in his villa at Arcetri.
 Although Galileo promptly invited Torricelli to visit, Torricelli did not accept until just three months before Galileo's death.
-The reason for this was that Torricelli's mother, Caterina Angetti died. "(T)his short intercourse with the great mathematician enabled Torricelli to finish the fifth dialogue under the personal direction of its author; it was published by Viviani, another pupil of Galileo, in 1674."
+The reason for this was that Torricelli's mother, Caterina Angetti died. "(T)his short intercourse with the great mathematician enabled Torricelli to finish the fifth dialogue under the personal direction of its author; it was published by Vincenzo Viviani, a pupil of Galileo, in 1674."
 After Galileo's death on 8 January 1642, Grand Duke Ferdinando II de' Medici asked Torricelli to succeed Galileo as the grand-ducal mathematician and chair of mathematics at the University of Pisa.
 Right before the appointment, Torricelli was considering returning to Rome because of there being nothing left for him in Florence, where he had invented the barometer.
 In this new role he solved some of the great mathematical problems of the day, such as finding a cycloid's area and center of gravity.
 As a result of this study, he wrote the book the Opera Geometrica in which he described his observations.
 The book was published in 1644.

 Little was known about Torricelli in regard to his works in geometry when he accepted the honorable position, but after he published Opera Geometrica two years later, he became highly esteemed in that discipline.
 "He was interested in Optics, and invented a method whereby microscopic lenses might be made of glass which could be easily melted in a lamp."
 As a result, he designed and built a number of telescopes and simple microscopes; several large lenses, engraved with his name, are still preserved in Florence.
 On 11 June 1644, he famously wrote in a letter to Michelangelo Ricci:

 Noi viviamo sommersi nel fondo d'un pelago d'aria.
 (We live submerged at the bottom of an ocean of air.)

 However his work on the cycloid involved him in a controversy with Gilles de Roberval, who accused him of plagiarizing his earlier solution of the problem of its quadrature.
 Although it appears that Torricelli reached his solution independently, the matter was still in dispute up to his death.